Boudoir Photography Details

 Plan ahead for photo retouching

 Pretty much all photographs go through some kind of retouching before being presented as a photographer's final product.
-This is especially true with boudoir images.
+This is especially true with boudoir photography.
 My photography is no different.
 Excluding creative and artistic expression with some photos, I generally tend to stay away from heavy retouching during the editing process.
 I don't want to deceive anyone with my photography, and I try to accent and enhance my model's assets rather than hide and remove things.
 I feel that if I have to over-edit your photos, then I have failed as a photographer.

 That being said, some ladies choose to not show their face or want to cover up distinguishable tattoos.
 Things like face blurring, tattoo and blemish removal, and even trimming and slenderizing can be done while I am retouching a photo.
 There are, however, things to consider and steps that can be taken prior to the camera capturing your image that can help make the editing process much simpler and even create a better final product.

 For the ladies who prefer to not show their face, but don't want a blurred photo, the simple act of tilting your head or letting your hair cover your face can help to achieve a great image without having to blur your face during the editing process.
 Of course I will work with you to make sure your face doesn't show, but it can go a long way to create better images if you take the time to consider how you can best hide your face.
 Masks(as well as hats, books, fans, etc.) are a great way to hide your facial features while also helping to create very artistic and unique shots.